demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E0_linux_0_navigation.md

      * `cd ~/This_is_Heaven_ON_Earth`
      * `cd /`
      * `cd -`
-  5. Each time you carried out the above commands, you were able to display the path to the working directory with `pwd`.
+Quiz: Each time you carried out the above commands, you were able to display the path to the working directory with `pwd`.
 You should now be comfortable with `cd`, `pwd`, and you should have some instinct to what the "path" is.
+You can chain two commands together on the commandline using the semicolon as a separator.
+For example `cd ; cd Desktop; cd ..`, will take you to your home directory, then hop you into the Desktop directory, and then back again into your home directory.
+Predict the result of pwd for the following command: `cd; cd . ; cd .. ; cd .. ; cd - ; cd ../.. ; cd ~/..`

   6. What is in your path when you open a terminal window?
   6. List all of the files on the Desktop. [`ls`]  Does to list look similar to that seen if you look at the Desktop with your eyes using the operating system?
 List all of the files again with the -l option (see man pages for description). [`ls -l`]
   5. Change back to your default working directory. [`cd -`, or `cd ..`, or `cd`]